Spammishh/Programming-Practice-RayCaster/README.md

 # Programming-Practice-RayCaster
 My 1st C++ Project.

-I have created this project to learn how to program in C++.
+I have created this simple raycaster to learn how to program in C++.
+Hopefully I will make more projects to get more familiar with C++.

 Screenshots:
 ![ingame_1](https://github.com/Spammishh/Programming-Practice-RayCaster/blob/master/raycast/extra/ingame_1.png?raw=true)